MenghanLiu212/RL-RNA/README.md

 2. 'Ori_Seq', the sequence of the RNA, notice that if your input RNA use T instead of U, we will automatically. transfer T into U
 3. 'Actual_str', the actual structure of the input RNA, if any.
 4. 'RNAfold_str', the RNAfold result structure of the input RNA.
-5. 'Our_alg_str', the result structure by our alg of the input RNA.
+5. 'Our_alg_str', the result structure by ExpertRNA of the input RNA.
 6. 'RNAfold_distance', the distance percentage btw actual structure and structure by RNAfold
-7. 'Our_distance', the distance percentage btw actual structure and structure by our alg
+7. 'Our_distance', the distance percentage btw actual structure and structure by ExpertRNA

 **The remaining columns are ENTRNA evaluations**